vishalbelsare/PyGeM/README.md

 **PyGeM** requires `numpy`, `scipy`, `matplotlib`, `sphinx` (for the documentation) and `nose` (for local test).
 They can be easily installed via `pip`.
-The code has been tested with Python3.7 version, but it should be compatible with Python3.
+The code has been tested with Python3.7 version, but it should be compatible with a generic Python3.x.
 The Python2 support is no longer maintained.
 To enable the `CAD` [submodule](https://github.com/mathLab/PyGeM/tree/master/pygem/cad), the module `pythonocc-core` is required to deal with IGES files.
 This requirement